openshift/enhancements/enhancements/network/baremetal-ipi-network-configuration.md

 data, but one option would be to convert that (or something similar) into a common OpenShift API, could such an API be a superset of NNCP e.g also used for day-2?

 This would mean we could at least use a common configuration format based on nmstate with minimal changes (or none if we make it _the_ way OpenShift users interact with nmstate), but unless the new API replaces NNCP there is still the risk of configuration drift between the day-1 and day-2 APIs.
+And we still need a Secret to generate the PreprovisioningImage.

+### Pass NetworkManager keyfiles directly

+NetworkManager keyfiles are already used (directly with CoreOS) for UPI and when doing network configuration in the Machine Config Operator (MCO).
+However, they are harder to read, harder to produce, and they don't store well in JSON.

+In addition, we hope to eventually base Day-2 networking configuration on nmstate NodeNetworkConfigurationPolicy (as KubeVirt already does).
+So using the nmstate format provides a path to a more consistent interface in the future than do keyfiles.

+If we were eventually decide never to use NNCP and instead try to configure Day-2 networking through the Machine Config Operator, then it might perhaps be better to use keyfiles as that is what MCO uses.